ISZ-Hacker-Group/Ice-Station-Z-Save-Editing/README.md

 - Download The "Application.3dssavedata" file Here: [Application.3dssavedata](https://github.com/Cracko298/Ice-Station-Z-Save-Editing/blob/main/Application.3dssavedata)

-# Using the generator, generates a entirely new save from scratch.
+- Using the generator, generates a entirely new "hacked" save from scratch.

 - You will loose your save data if you choose to use the generated save!